Biden administration imposes significant economic sanctions on Russia over cyberspying, efforts to influence presidential election

 The package includes sanctions on all debt Russia issues after June 14, barring U.S. financial institutions from buying government bonds directly from the Russian Central Bank, Russian National Wealth Fund and the Ministry of Finance.
 The action, experts said, will complicate Moscow’s ability to raise money in the international capital markets.

+Some Russian officials discounted the move saying it is easy for investors to work around the restriction by investing in bonds on the secondary market through an intermediary.

-Under a new order signed by Biden, the administration is reserving the right to broaden the scope of the sovereign debt sanctions if Moscow’s malign activities persist, officials said.
+But under the new order signed by Biden, the administration is reserving the right to broaden the scope of the sovereign debt sanctions to include secondary markets if Moscow’s malign activities persist, officials said.

 “This action signals that the Biden administration is not going to hold back,” said Edward Fishman, a nonresident senior fellow at the Atlantic Council.
 “They’re taking significant actions against the Russian economy and putting global markets on notice that Russian sanctions will increase if Russia’s aggressive behavior continues.”

-Many commentators have observed that sanctions to date have not materially affected the Kremlin’s risk calculus, and they say that more sanctions are unlikely to do so.
+At the same time, said a second senior administration official, “we're not looking for escalation.
+We're providing a proportionate and tailored response.”

 Kremlin spokesman Dmitry Peskov said Thursday that Russia viewed any U.S. sanctions as illegal and would retaliate in kind.
+Moscow summoned U.S. Ambassador John Sullivan for what a Foreign Ministry spokeswoman said would be “a difficult talk.”

-Peskov said sanctions would not be helpful in the lead-up to a proposed summit between Biden and Putin.
+Peskov said sanctions would not be helpful in the lead-up to the proposed summit.

 The measures will be accompanied by what the White House hopes will be a strong message to Moscow to convey U.S. displeasure, but without cutting off diplomacy, said a second official.
 The message, the official said, is: “We are willing to talk about certain things, but we can’t have a strong relationship while you continue to take these malign steps.”